tomatensaus/DeyeSolarDesktop/README.md

 * Be sure to report any issues you find.
 Now optimise your power usage towards a more sustainable future and share your breakthroughs to help other people.

-In the case that you already have Home Assistant server, do not restore the backup, consult this file for a rough guide how to copy bits and pieces to your desktop.[a relative link](./JustGrabbingSomeIdeas.md)
+In the case that you already have Home Assistant server, do not restore the backup, consult this file for a rough guide how to copy bits and pieces to your desktop.[JustGrabbingSomeIdeas.md](./JustGrabbingSomeIdeas.md)

 ### Fetching Data
 Getting the Data from your inverter
-* Preferred way is to buy the [a relative link](./SmartDeyeDongle.md), it plugs into your inverter and translates all the data to home assistant directly, you can expect real time data updated every 3s and the ability to change settings via the screen or automations.
+* Preferred way is to buy the [SmartDeyeDongle.md](./SmartDeyeDongle.md), it plugs into your inverter and translates all the data to home assistant directly, you can expect real time data updated every 3s and the ability to change settings via the screen or automations.

 * You need to buy an USB to RS485 cable and connect to your Home Assistant server, you will also need to map entities from this project as the names differ https://github.com/kellerza/sunsynk   it provides real-time data, works via MQTT